 Criteria also support later stages in the evaluation process.
 For example, criteria developed from teaching qualifications for use during on-campus interviews might focus on finalists’ ability to engage GSU students in learning.

-Search committees may wish to get broader departmental input when developing the criteria used in the selection process.
+It is recommended that search committees get broader departmental input when developing the criteria used in the selection process.

 The Importance of Developing Inclusive Criteria

-- Consider the possible impact of criteria on those who have not followed traditional career patterns but may nevertheless be able to help your department reach its goals (e.g., someone who graduated from or worked at a non-research intensive institution but has significant practical experience, community experience, or experience supporting students from diverse backgrounds).
+- Consider the possible impact of criteria on those who have not followed traditional career patterns but may nevertheless be able to help your department reach its goals (e.g., someone whose academic career was interrupted but along the way gained significant practical experience or community experience)?
+These strengths could be instrumental in pursuing particular lines of research, in applying for certain types of grants and for supporting students from diverse backgrounds.

 Questions when reviewing possible criteria:

 - Is the criterion that you plan to use really essential for someone to succeed in this particular position?